ivanitlearning/AWS-Associate-Courses/README.md

 - Billing is for the storage capacity for the EBS snapshots the AMI references.

 ### 1.6.11.
 EC2 Pricing Models

+**Test notes:** There's are limits on how many EC2 instances you can launch

+* You are limited to running On-Demand Instances per your vCPU-based [On-Demand Instance limit](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-on-demand-instances.html#ec2-on-demand-instances-limits), purchasing 20 Reserved Instances, and requesting Spot Instances per your [dynamic Spot limit](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-spot-limits.html) per region.
+New AWS accounts may start with limits that are lower than the limits described here.

 #### 1.6.11.1.
 On-Demand Instances